YOUSU198/DDD/Contributor-Guidelines.md

 want to know.
 Here's the best way to do it:

-1. **Search for your suggestion** - If you've thought of a good new feature, chances are someone else may have too.
+1. **Search for your suggestion** - If you've thought of a good new feature, perhaps other's have too.
 To consolidate issues, we'll keep feature requests in one thread.
-Show your support for a request by using the thumbs up response on the Github issue.
+Show your support for a request by adding your thoughts to existing feature requests.
 2. **Describe your suggestion** - Describe, in detail, how you would want this new feature to work.
 If something doesn't work very well, it helps to know the pain points.
 If you have an idea of how to make it better, feel free to